dovebite/sammy/README.md

 ![sammy egg recipe](https://github.com/dovebite/sammy/blob/main/recipe.png "sammy egg recipe")

-For the most part, Sammy behaves as a normal Minecraft cat should with a few improvements:
+<b>For the most part, Sammy behaves as a normal Minecraft cat should with a few improvements:</b>
 - Fetches dropped items and will hold them in his mouth.
 He will relinquish the item for a price, something very precious to him.
 FIsh and string! :D
 - Catches and kills fish!
 He will hold him in his mouth for a while and eventually eat them.
 - Randomly loafs around.
 - Gets upset when wet!
 - Custom idle animation!